AlaskaAirlines/auro-banner/demo/demo.md

 ## Row

-The following example illustrates `<auro-banner>` custom element with the `row` variant which maintains the row format on mobile instead of the default stacking behavior.
+The following example illustrates the `<auro-banner>` custom element with the `row` attribute to maintain the row format on a mobile device instead of the default stacking behavior.

 <div slot="left" class="exampleWrapper">
 <auro-banner